jensbech/git-auto-sync/README.md

 ## Why fork?
 - Did not work on newest macos apparently.
-- Use `gh` and https instead of ssh
+- Use `gh` and https instead of ssh.
 - Be a bit forceful on git locks and such.

 GitAutoSync is a simple command line program to automatically commit changes